 Children use a rich variety of materials to tell their stories, solve problems, and develop relationships.

-Their thinking processes are represented through play, painting, sculpting, drawing, and writing.
+Their thinking processes are represented through drawing, block building, dramatic play, sensory play, writing, painting, sculpting, and more.
 Teachers and children collaborate and reflect, continuing a process of inquiry until the process or project meets the child’s expressed intent.

 Music & Movement